Environmental issues in the United States

-Of the major greenhouse gas emitting nations, the U.S. is among the highest per person emitters.
+Of the major greenhouse gas-emitting nations, the U.S. is among the highest per person emitters.

 Annual emissions, total by country (2017 data) shows the U.S. trails China in total annual emissions (not per capita).

-Environmental issues in the United States include climate change, energy, species conservation, invasive species, deforestation, mining, nuclear accidents, pesticides, pollution, waste and over-population.
-Despite taking hundreds of measures, the rate of environmental issues is increasing rapidly instead of reducing.
-The United States is among the most significant emitters of greenhouse gasses in the world.
+Environmental issues in the United States include climate change, energy, species conservation, invasive species, deforestation, mining, nuclear accidents, pesticides, pollution, waste and overpopulation.
+Despite taking hundreds of measures, environmental issues are increasing rapidly instead of decreasing.
+The United States is among the most significant emitters of greenhouse gases in the world.
 In terms of both total and per capita emissions, it is among the largest contributors.
 The climate policy of the United States has a major influence on the world.

 Movements and ideas

 20th century

 Both conservationism and environmentalism appeared in political debate in forests about the Progressive Era in the early 20th century.
 There were three main positions.
-The laissez-faire position held that owners of private property—including lumber and mining companies—should be allowed to do anything they wished for their property.
+The laissez-faire position held that owners of private property—including lumber and mining companies—should be allowed to do anything they wished with their property.

 The Conservationists, led by President Theodore Roosevelt and his close ally Gifford Pinchot, said that the laissez-faire approach was too wasteful and inefficient.
 In any case, they noted, most of the natural resources in the western states were already owned by the federal government.
 The best course of action, they argued, was a long-term plan devised by national experts to maximize the long-term economic benefits of natural resources.

 Environmentalism was the third position, led by John Muir (1838–1914).
 Muir's passion for nature made him the most influential American environmentalist.
-Muir preached that nature was sacred and humans are intruders who should look but not develop.
+Muir preached that nature was sacred and that humans are intruders who should look but not develop.
 He founded the Sierra Club and remains an icon of the environmentalist movement.
-He was primarily responsible for defining the environmentalist position, in the debate between Conservation and environmentalism.
+He was primarily responsible for defining the environmentalist position in the debate between Conservation and environmentalism.

 Environmentalism preached that nature was almost sacred, and that man was an intruder.
 It allowed for limited tourism (such as hiking), but opposed automobiles in national parks.
-It strenuously opposed timber cutting on most public lands, and vehemently denounced the dams that Roosevelt supported for water supplies, electricity and flood control.
-Especially controversial was the Hetch Hetchy dam in Yosemite National Park, which Roosevelt approved, and which supplies the water supply of San Francisco.
+It strenuously opposed timber cutting on most public lands and vehemently denounced the dams Roosevelt supported for water supplies, electricity and flood control.
+Especially controversial was the Hetch Hetchy dam in Yosemite National Park, which Roosevelt approved and which supplies the water supply of San Francisco.